auth0/Auth0.swift/EXAMPLES.md

 ```
 </details>

+> **Note**
-> 💡 An alternative is to use a [post-login Action](https://auth0.com/docs/customize/actions/flows-and-triggers/login-flow/api-object) to add the metadata to the ID token as a custom claim.
+> An alternative is to use a [post-login Action](https://auth0.com/docs/customize/actions/flows-and-triggers/login-flow/api-object) to add the metadata to the ID token as a custom claim.

 ### Update user metadata